WisconsinCorrugated Box Design Services

 Box Styles and Uses

 A box is a box is a box, right?
 Wrong.
 There are many different types of boxes with varying strengths and usefulness for different products and methods of transport.
 The time an item sits in transit, the climate it will be exposed to, the type of transportation, and many more factors go into the choice of which kind of box to use and how to support each box’s weak points.

 Some of the adhesives we use to keep our packages together are starch-based.
 Adhesives made using starch as a base aren’t particularly conducive to holding together in the presence of moisture.
 When we anticipate a package may encounter high humidity or other forms of moisture during transit, we switch to either a Moisture Resistant Adhesive (MRA) or a Water-Resistant Adhesive (WRA).
 The former is better suited for high-moisture environments and very brief, direct exposures to small amounts of liquids.
 The latter is rarely necessary, yet is useful for when we anticipate a package may be entirely submerged in a liquid.

 Low-Volume per SKU, No Problem

 Nelson Container specializes in rapidly transforming corrugated boards and other materials into your custom business-to-business transit packaging.
-Our machine Operators are able to change the settings on their machines very quickly, allowing us to accommodate low-volume per SKU orders especially well.
+Our machine operators are able to change the settings on their machines very quickly, allowing us to accommodate low-volume per SKU orders especially well.
 Our QRM manufacturing process allows us to pass on the cost savings of wholesale pricing to our customers.

 Effective communication is one of Nelson Container’s strengths.
 Interactions and invoices are easily understood and processed with the help of our online ordering system, eKban.
 Even if you change the specs of your product at the last minute, we change our design to meet your new requirements.
 Eliminate unnecessary overhead and mitigate the risk of on-time delivery failure.
 Choose Nelson Container as your full-service corrugated packaging manufacturer.